canonical/design.ubuntu.com/scopes/core-scopes/index.md

   <div class="six-col prepend-one last-col">
   <div class="vertical-align">
   <h3>Settings</h3>
-  <p>From the ‘Settings’ icon in the scope header, the user will be presented with a checklist with the data sources they wish the scope to be fed with.</p>
+  <p>From the &#8216;Settings&#8217; icon in the scope header, the user will be presented with a checklist with the data sources they wish the scope to be fed with.</p>
 </div>
 </div>
 </div>